davidwkaiser/react-todo/README.md

 creating a basic ToDo app.
 I'll eventually add a database</br>
 but this is enough to get me started. </br>

+Wow, this one is proving tricky, I may have to try another</br>
+and come back, I am having a hard time learning the rules</br>
+for 'unexpected tokens'

 Tech stack: React</br>

 See my portfolio at http://davidwkaiser.squarespace.com</br>